learnlafayette/LEaRN-Outreach/workshops/LPSS/LPSS_teacher_training-20180203.md

 Next, let's create a scatter plot comparing ozone data for Datastream 37 with ozone data from Datastream 1.

-1. Copy column D from the worksheet "Observations_DS_1" to column C of the "MyDatastream37_Data" worksheet.
+1. Copy column C from the worksheet "Observations_DS_1" to column C of the "MyDatastream37_Data" worksheet.
 2. On worksheet "MyDatastream37_Data", change the value of cell C1 from "Value Result" to "ozone_ds1".
 3. Select column C (ozone_ds1) and choose *Format > Number > Number*.
 This tells Sheets that this column contains numbers.